Chronic Pelvic Pain in Men Workup

 No tests exist for which the results unequivocally indicate the diagnosis of chronic pelvic pain syndrome (CPPS).
 The presence of pyuria, bacteriuria, or both supports a diagnosis of bacterial prostatitis.

-Stamey recommended the 3-glass urinalysis method, and, while this approach is widely taught, it is much less widely practiced by clinical urologists today.
-Nickel suggested that a simplified premassage and postmassage test may prove more efficacious.[14]
+Stamey recommended the three-glass urinalysis method, and, while this approach is widely taught, it is much less widely practiced by clinical urologists today.
+Nickel suggested that a simplified premassage and postmassage test may prove more efficacious.
+[16]

-Prostatic massage (diagnostic) and 3-glass urinalysis
+Prostatic massage (diagnostic) and three-glass urinalysis

 Massaging the prostate produces EPS.
 The finding of high colony counts of bacterial pathogens and/or a significant excess of WBCs suggest the presence of a treatable infectious agent, particularly if these findings can be reproduced after a second massage.
 However, because eliminating urethral contaminants from these specimens is impractical, the clinical reliability of these findings is subject to challenge.

-Most men find this process distinctly unpleasant, and many patients find the procedure greatly difficult or impossible to tolerate.
+Most men find this process distinctly unpleasant, and many find the procedure greatly difficult or impossible to tolerate.

 In many cases, no prostatic secretion flows from the meatus after massage.
 In these cases, Stamey recommends obtaining the first 10 mL of voided urine immediately following massage, a VB3, and submitting that specimen for Gram stain and culture as a substitute for the EPS.